Skip to content

 export REPLICATE_API_TOKEN=<your_replicate_api_token>

-Local Model Inference Options
+Local Model Inference with Ollama

 LM Studio is a desktop application for running LLMs locally with an OpenAI-compatible API.